The-Jay-Aher/Web-Development/CodeDamn/Frontend/2 - HTML, CSS, JavaScript & Debugging/2.03 - Advanced Practical JavaScript/NOTES.md

 `new Promise()` -> When you are calling it you pass it a function, the function decides how the promise will work

 There are also some functions such as fetch that return a function automatically

+### PrmoiseAll

+`Promise.All` returns all the promises as fullfilled, only if anyone of the promises is not rejected.
+If a promise is rejected then we will get no output.